Jacobbayisa/Jacobbayisa/README.md

-### :grinning: Hi there.
+###  :grinning: *Hi there.
 Welcome to my Code Repo.
 My Name is Jacob Bayisa.
-### I am A full stack web developer.
+I am a full stack web developer.
 I have also background in Biomedical Engineering and Health Science.
-### Coding is one of the thing I enjoy my life and I have sel studied programming language like
+Coding is one of the thing I enjoy my life and I have sel studied programming language like *
     -C++
     -Java and android Development
     -PHP and I have been coding for the last 5 years.